expresspigeon/blog/src/content/posts/2014/10-powerful-opt-in-incentives-that-will-get-you-more-email-subscribers.md

 Running a consistent contest or giveaway is a great way to encourage people to sign up for emails, stay engaged with your emails, and visit your blog or store consistently.
 Is a recurring contest the right incentive for your audience?
+Or should you...

+## Incentive 5: Club

-Or should you... **Incentive \#5: Create a special club for email subscribers.** What if you could turn your email list into an exclusive club?
+Create a special club for email subscribers.** What if you could turn your email list into an exclusive club?
 Wouldn't people rather be a part of something special than something they see everyday?
 The concept is simple - transform your email list into a "club" or "membership" and